A Fordham University education blends a rigorous curriculum with the resources, culture, and energy of New York City.

 Students choose from more than 60 majors in the liberal arts, sciences, and business, completing a rich core curriculum that spans literature, history, science, theology, philosophy, and the arts.
 Special offerings include honors programs, research symposia, study abroad, dual-degree programs with Fordham’s graduate schools, and pre-professional programs in law, medicine, and other health professions.

 New York is our campus

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
-Students benefit from an extensive internship program, which includes 2,600 New York–based partner organizations in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.
+Students benefit from an extensive internship program that includes 3,500 New York–based partner organizations with opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

 Fordham has two residential campuses.
 Rose Hill, adjacent to the New York Botanical Garden and the Bronx Zoo, is a quintessential green, leafy college campus featuring beautiful Gothic architecture.
-The Lincoln Center campus is located in the cultural heart of New York City, a landscaped urban oasis near Lincoln Center for the Performing Arts, Central Park, Columbus Circle, and the headquarters of major international organizations.
-Both campuses are easily accessible by public and private transportation.
-Enjoying the academic and student life of both is convenient with the University’s Ram Van service, which operates between the two campuses.
+The Lincoln Center campus is located in the cultural heart of Manhattan, a landscaped urban setting near Lincoln Center for the Performing Arts, Central Park, Columbus Circle, and the headquarters of major international organizations.
+On campus, more than 225 clubs and 22 Division I athletic teams offer students the opportunity to explore their passions.

 With two distinctive residential campuses, the Jesuit traditions of academic excellence and care for each student, and New York City as its partner, Fordham offers students virtually unlimited opportunities for learning and personal growth.